New Car Smell (Homeland): Plot

-Saul (Mandy Patinkin) shows the video of Brody's confession to Estes (David Harewood).
-Saul and Estes agree to spy on Brody (Damian Lewis) for the time being, in hopes of getting information on what al-Qaeda is plotting.
-They do not tell anyone else in the CIA, other than analyst Peter Quinn (Rupert Friend), who is in charge of the operation at Estes's insistence.
-Cameras are set up to watch Brody at the Rayburn House Office Building and his phones are tapped.
-Virgil (David Marciano) and Max (Maury Sterling) are tasked with following Brody when he is outside of the surveillance areas.
-Carrie and Quinn clash at first; Carrie is surprised that an analyst that she had never even met is running things.
+Saul (Mandy Patinkin) shows the video of Brody’s (Damian Lewis) confession to Estes (David Harewood).
+They agree to secretly monitor Brody in hopes of learning what al-Qaeda is planning.
+The operation is kept within a small circle at the CIA, with analyst Peter Quinn (Rupert Friend) placed in charge at Estes’s insistence.
+Surveillance cameras are installed at the Rayburn House Office Building, Brody’s phones are tapped, and Virgil (David Marciano) and Max (Maury Sterling) are assigned to tail him outside monitored areas.
+Carrie clashes with Quinn, surprised that an analyst she has never met is running the operation.

-Brody attempts to apologize to Jessica (Morena Baccarin) for his actions but Jessica demands an explanation.
-Brody says he wants to tell her, but he cannot.
-Jessica gives him an ultimatum: tell her "something true" about what he has been up to, or sleep somewhere else.
-Brody just walks away.
-Quinn's team is able to get a feed to the security cameras at the Ashford Hotel where Brody ends up staying.
+Brody attempts to apologize to Jessica (Morena Baccarin), but she demands an explanation for his behavior.
+Brody says he wants to tell her but cannot.
+Jessica gives him an ultimatum to tell her the truth or sleep elsewhere.
+Brody walks away and checks into the Ashford Hotel, where Quinn’s team taps into the hotel’s security cameras.

-Quinn asks Carrie to run into Brody to make him paranoid and hopefully compel him to contact his handler.
-Carrie meets a surprised Brody outside of Langley.
-She hints that she is back with the CIA in some capacity.
-Brody is spooked after the encounter.
-He speaks with Roya Hammad (Zuleikha Robinson), and tells her that Carrie is back with the CIA and that it must have something to do with him.
-Roya is not so sure, suggesting that Carrie may have just been brought back in to pursue Abu Nazir.
+Quinn asks Carrie to deliberately cross paths with Brody to make him paranoid and provoke contact with his handler.
+Carrie encounters Brody outside Langley and implies she is back with the CIA, unsettling him.
+Brody later meets with Roya Hammad (Zuleikha Robinson) and warns her that Carrie’s return may be connected to him.
+Roya dismisses his concern, suggesting Carrie is focused on Abu Nazir, and suggests to Brody that he rekindle the relationship.